City of Irvine Policies

 - Cash and Check transactions: will be refunded by check.
 Please allow two to three weeks.

-- User Account Credit: User account credit may be offered to a customer in lieu of a refund.
-All user account credit balances will be cleared annually by the City via a refund issued to the customer.
+- User Account Credit: User account credit balances will be reconciled by the City as a refund on a regular basis.
 User account credit balances, upon written customer request, may be refunded to a customer at any time.

 CITY OF IRVINE